With Regret, ARCA’s 15th Anniversary Concert has been postponed to 2022.

 To celebrate ARCA’s 15th birthday, don’t miss the Sunday, November 21 concert of David Allen Wehr and Cynthia Raim.

 Join us for ARCA’s festive Birthday Concert!

-And, yes… at this gala birthday party the audience will be invited to enjoy a glass of champagne (or other bubbly) at intermission (provided by an anonymous donor) and birthday cake and coffee served at the back of Lincoln Hall at its conclusion!
+And, yes… this is an “ARCA family” celebration and gala birthday party, with the audience invited to enjoy a glass of champagne (or other bubbly) at intermission (provided by an anonymous donor) AND birthday cake and coffee served at the back of Lincoln Hall at its conclusion!